FAQs

 • Why is my electricity bill so much higher this month?

-Certain well pressure tank problems can cause the well pump to run constantly.
-As a result, the pump uses far more electricity than under normal operation.
-To know if your well water system is using too much electricity, monitor your electrical bill every month to determine any spikes in the future.
-In our experience, investing in regular well services and inspections can also help maintain your electric bill.
+Certain problems with your well pressure tank may cause your well pump to operate continuously, significantly increasing electricity consumption compared to normal operation.
+To identify if your well water system is consuming excessive electricity, we recommend monitoring your monthly electrical bills to detect any unusual increases.
+Based on our experience, investing in regular well maintenance and inspections can help maintain consistent electrical usage and prevent unexpected cost increases.

 • What is the black sediment in my water?

-As well drillers, in our experience, black sediment in your well water is usually minerals such as Manganese.
-It could also be caused by a hole in your drop pipe, which, in return, stirs up your well and breaks off sediment in your well casing.
+From our experience as well drillers, black sediment in well water typically indicates the presence of minerals such as manganese.
+Another possible cause is a hole in your drop pipe, which can disturb the well environment and dislodge sediment from your well casing.

 • Why does my pressure seem lower than normal?